hjdhjd/homebridge-myq/docs/MQTT.md

 To reemphasize the above: **mqttUrl** must be a valid URL.
 Just entering a hostname will result in an error.
 The URL can use any of these protocols: `mqtt`, `mqtts`, `tcp`, `tls`, `ws`, `wss`.

+**mqttUrl** can also be set by setting the `$MQTT_URL` environment variable, which will take precedence over the configuration setting.

 When events are published, by default, the topics look like:

 ```sh